 Raised in Salt Lake City, Amy tried living in a few bigger cities before her relationship with Marco brought new meaning to her childhood home.
-She brings to VENETO her long-time love of art and design, a 25-year marketing career, and a deep appreciation for all things Northern Italian.
-Amy is proud to share a new approach to Italian cuisine with the city where she and Marco met and now call home.
+She brings to VENETO her long-time love of art and design, a 25-year career as a marketer, and a deep appreciation for all things Northern Italian.
+Amy is proud to share a new approach to Italian dining with the city where she and Marco met and now call home.

 It’s not just the food on your plate or the wine in your glass that’s Italian.
-Of course, our menu honors year-round classical favorites and seasonal specialties from the Veneto region, and our ingredients come from the finest local purveyors.
+Of course our menu honors year-round classical favorites and seasonal specialties from the Veneto region, and our ingredients come from the finest local purveyors.
+Wine Spectator continuously recognizes our wine list as one of the best in the world, for its breadth, depth, and superior presentation.
 But it's the experience around those elements that really sets the scene.

 Being at VENETO is like being a guest in Amy and Marco's home.
 It's a warm, inviting environment curated with one-of-a-kind antique European furniture and accessories, from the hundreds-year old Italian sofa in the dining room to the marble in the restrooms.
 Every item was chosen for its unique beauty and the story behind it.
 We want you comfortable, relaxed, and immersed in Italian culture as you ponder the menu, soak up new knowledge, and enjoy inspired conversation along the way.